Deivz/Deivz/README.md

 https://play.google.com/store/apps/details?id=com.alz.pmcsedas
 <br>
 <br>
-<strong>The next one is still in closed test version, whenever it comes to production you can check him in the link below</strong>
+<strong>The next one is still in closed test version, as soon as it comes to production you can check it in the link below</strong>
 <br>
 https://play.google.com/store/apps/details?id=com.alz.preagendamentos
 <br>